lorantkurthy/todo-htmex/README.md

 Simple todo web app with Bandit, Plug and Htmx

-View more about Htmx https://htmx.org/docs/
+Learn more about Htmx https://htmx.org/docs/

+Learn more about Bandit https://github.com/mtrudel/bandit

 Based on https://github.com/hungle00/todo-htmx